Have you just started a new blog and can’t figure out how to promote your amazing content and increase your blog traffic successfully?

 If your chosen platform also provides you with marketing automation, you can leverage it to set up automated workflows that will distribute your emails according to time- or action-based triggers.

-For instance, you can set up a welcome series to introduce yourself to new subscribers and motivate them to start reading your newer and older blog posts.
+For instance, you can set up a welcome series to introduce yourself to new subscribers and motivate them to start reading your newer and older blog post ideas.

 Here’s an amazing example from The Blonde Abroad blog: